bangle-io/bangle-editor/_bangle-website/docs/getting-started.md

 - Certain packages have a peer dependency on other Bangle packages, your package manager should help you install them.

 - If a package has a stylesheet, it will always under a file named `style.css` and can be imported by doing `import @banglejs/xyz-module/style.css`.
-Please refer to the styling guide for more info.

-  - TODO styling guide link

-- Majority of Bangle packages export a Component.
-Please refer to the API of each package on how to consume them.

-  - TODO add a link to component